-I far prefer freezing them individually, so that I can just take out however many I need at a time.
+I far prefer freezing raw whole eggs individually, so that I can just take out however many I need at a time.
 I do that by using this heavenly little silicone soap mold.
 It costs about $6, and it might be the best $6 I've ever spent on kitchen tools.
 It gets used for a lot of things, but this is what I use it for most - freezing eggs.

-Break one egg into each space in the mold.
+Crack one egg into each space in the mold.
 Slide a flat cutting board or cookie sheet underneath, so you can easily move it to the freezer.

-When they're frozen, just pop them out, and place into freezer bags.
+Once they're frozen, just pop them out, and place into freezer bags.

 If I'm just doing a few at a time, I'll sometimes use regular ziploc sandwich bags.
 4 eggs fit nicely.

-Usually though, if I'm freezing eggs, I keep two molds going constantly for a couple of days, and I freeze a LOT of eggs all at once.
+Usually, if I'm freezing eggs, I keep two molds going constantly for a couple of days, and I freeze a LOT of eggs all at once.
 I put them into vacuum sealer bags - 8 in the quart size, and 12 in the gallon size (I've linked the kind I use - sturdy and not prone to leaking, but cheaper than the name brand).

 I seal them up, using my vacuum sealer.
 (This is the one I have.
 Don't buy it.
 It works, but you'll wish you bought a better one - pinky swear.)